 It should be noted that 1985/86 was four years before helmet law enforcement in Victoria and, as demonstrated in Vic Roads surveys, both Melbourne metropolitan and Victorian regional commuter and recreational cycling increased substantially from 1987 to 1990.

-The tables below show state percentages of cycling weekly, monthly and yearly based on 2011 Australian Cycling Participation, 2013 Australian Cycling Participation, 2015 Australian Cycling Participation and 2017 Australian Cycling Participation published by Austroads and the Australian Bicycle Council.
+The tables below show state percentages of cycling weekly, monthly and yearly based on 2011 Australian Cycling Participation, 2013 Australian Cycling Participation, 2015 Australian Cycling Participation, 2017 Australian Cycling Participation and 2019 Australian Cycling Participation published by Austroads and the Australian Bicycle Council.

 The data above show that, as in most Australian states, there was a significant decline in cycling participation from 2011 to 2019 - in Victoria down from 19.9% to 13.7% weekly, 29.9% to 22.7% monthly and 42.6% to 35.4% yearly.